usnistgov/vlincs-example/README.md

 *   **Data Generation**: The script can generate random data based on the provided dataset name and video directory.
 *   **Submission Packaging**: It validates the submission data, computes metrics if ground truth data is provided, and packages the submission into a zip file.
+*   **Test Metric Calculation**: Tests metric computation, must have access to ground truth to execute.

 ## Getting Started
 * Clone this repository using `git` (or pull before use to get latest updates)